-Join Robert Smallwood for an in-depth discussion in this video Strategic planning, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video Strategic planning, part of Learning Information Governance.

 - [Voiceover] Strategic planning…for information governance programs.…Strategy, according to the Oxford dictionary,…is defined as a plan of action designed…to achieve a long term or overall aim.…Strategic planning, according to the Business Dictionary,…is a systematic process of envisioning a desired future,…and translating this vision into broadly defined goals…or objectives and a sequence of steps to achieve them.…In other words, where is the business today?…Where do you need it to go?…And how are you going to get there?…What's you game plan?…How are you going to succeed?…Here's a basic five step process for strategic planning.…